 Critical Systems Review, Failure Prevention and Analysis

-The right equipment and predictive maintenance are the keys to more enjoyable, less stressful and less costly cruising.
+The right equipment and predictive maintenance are the keys to more enjoyable, less stressful and less costly cruising for your customers.
 In this interactive and photo intensive seminar the focus will be on fuel, electrical and running gear systems.
-For each system Steve will discuss the equipment options, the pros and cons of each and the top predictive maintenance actions you can take to keep each of these critical mechanical systems healthy…while keeping your vessel and its systems seaworthy, reliable and safe.
-The presentation will be interactive, ample time will be allotted for questions and discussion sessions.
+For each system Steve will discuss the equipment options, the pros and cons of each and the top predictive maintenance actions you can take to keep each of these critical mechanical systems healthy…while keeping your customers’ vessels and their systems seaworthy, reliable and safe.

 Customer care; it’s something every business owner and manager recognizes as critically important, but what exactly does it mean and how do you make it outstanding and memorable?
 More importantly, how do you craft it to ensure your customers’ satisfaction and, above all else, loyalty?
 Your goal, after all, is to make sure your customers return year after year.